 Chris’ debut jazz recording as a leader - the critically acclaimed “VOYAGE HOME” (Art of Life Records) - received 4.5 stars from DOWNBEAT and was ranked among the "Best Albums of 2017" (DOWNBEAT Jan '18).
 An album of original acoustic modern jazz, It features typically transcendent 'new' performances from special guest soloist MICHAEL BRECKER, the legendary 15-time Grammy-winning tenor man who left us back in 2007.
 “VOYAGE HOME” also features the 2-time Grammy winning saxophonist/composer Ted Nash, and Grammy nominated guitarist Steve Khan, while also showcasing Chris as trumpeter/composer/arranger/producer on all tracks.
 His followup-album “NATURE'S ARROW” is currently in post-production with an expected 2019 release.

-Thoughout his student years (and continuing well into his professional life) Chris was stylistically and spiritually mentored by two of his heroes - Randy Brecker & Lew Soloff - world-class jazz trumpeters who also happened to be close family friends!
+Throughout his student years and continuing well into his professional life, Chris was mentored by two of his heroes - Randy Brecker & Lew Soloff - world-class jazz trumpeters who also happened to be close family friends!
 But Chris' first major break came at the age of nineteen when he joined Gerry Mulligan's Concert Jazz Band, replacing another one of his idols - the incredible Tom Harrell - as the featured trumpeter.
 This gig lasted for five years and had a huge impact on Chris' development as an improvisor.
 (It was actually Harrell himself who made the recommendation - two years after hearing & meeting a 17-year old Chris at a local rehearsal!)

 In addition to Gerry Mulligan, Chris has gigged and/or